Quantum fermion superradiance and vacuum ambiguities on charged black holes: Conclusions

 \section{Conclusions}

 In this paper we have studied a massless, charged fermion field propagating on a static, charged RN black hole background.
-Classically, the charged fermion field does not exhibit superradiance \cite{Maeda:1976tm}, but we have shown that the quantum analogue of charge superradiance does occur.
+Classically, the charged fermion field does not exhibit superradiance \cite{Maeda:1976tm}, but we have shown that the quantum analogue of charge superradiance can occur, depending on the quantum state of the field.
 We define an `in' vacuum state which is empty at both the past horizon and past null infinity.
-In this state, charged fermions are spontaneously emitted into those field modes whose frequency lies in the range for which a bosonic field would exhibit classical superradiance.
+In this state, quantum superradiance is present: charged fermions are spontaneously emitted into those field modes whose frequency lies in the range for which a bosonic field would exhibit classical superradiance.
 As a result, the black hole discharges and also loses energy.

 However, there is an inherent ambiguity in how the vacuum state is defined; the `in' vacuum is not the only possibility.
 For example, we can construct the time-reverse of the `in' state, namely the `out' vacuum, which is as empty as possible at both the future event horizon and future null infinity.
 Both these states can be defined analogously for a quantum charged scalar field on RN \cite{Balakumar:2020gli}.
 For a quantum charged fermion as considered here, there is a third possibility.
 We can define a state which is as empty as possible at {\em {both}} past and future null infinity.
 Such as state can only be defined for fermions; there is no analogue for a charged scalar field \cite{Balakumar:2022}.
 In this `Boulware'-like state, there is no spontaneous emission of charged fermions, and accordingly this state is that which most closely resembles the `Boulware' state \cite{Boulware:1975} for a neutral scalar or fermion field on a static Schwarzschild or RN black hole.